 The two above are rather hard to get so the highest capacity 18650 cells you can buy would be the Sanyo 18650GA, LG MJ1, Molicel M35A, and the Samsung 35E.

 If you see manufacturers claiming capacities above these figures, they may be misleading or inaccurate.
-There is a 4000 maH graphene-based 18650 that was recently announced, but it's not available on the market yet.
+There is a 4000 maH 18650 that was recently announced, you can find it at the link below.

 The Evolution of 18650 Battery Capacities